tyh666/News-Recommendation-MIND/Code/README.md

   - [x] candidate news attention mask
   - [x] insert CLS in embedding layer, not fusion
     - fobiddable, otherwise the [CLS] would be extracted
-  - [x] position embedding in interactor
+  - [x] position embedding in Ranker
   - [x] one entry to define term_num
   - [x] speed compare between onepass bert and overlook bert
     - onepass is faster when training